Skip to main content

 Eligible organisations: who can apply?

-Organisations holding a valid Erasmus accreditation in vocational education and training are eligible to apply.
+Applicants must hold a valid Erasmus accreditation in vocational education and training on the project start date.

 Mobility consortium